 - The cap rate gives accurate results if the net operating income is stable or it does not fluctuate much.
 In case the NOI is not regular, then it is better to use the DCF (discounted cash flow) method.

 - The cap rate does not tell about future risk.

 - Calculation of cap rate assumes a constant income from the property.
 This, however, is not always true.
 In the case of a rented property, the rent may rise or go down.
 Also, the value of a property may alter on the basis of the ongoing market environment.
 Also, the operating expenses may not stay the same.

 Cap rate is a crucial metric to compare similar properties, such as in a similar location or of similar age.
 It assists in making investment decisions.
 However, it is not full proof.
-Despite the drawbacks, the analysts and investors widely use this metric to decide on the profitable investment opportunity.
+Despite the drawbacks, analysts and investors widely use this metric to decide on a profitable investment opportunity.
 However, an investor or analyst must not solely depend on the cap rate to make their real estate investment decision, rather use other methods as well.